 As most local service providers know, preparing your business for the holiday blitz is the first step towards a successful end-of-year.

-To get good exposure ahead of the holiday season, you should employ online advertising.
+To get good exposure ahead of the holiday season, you should employ online small business advertising tactics.

 Today, there are many different platforms to choose from, but Facebook is the go-to for both marketers and local business owners.